-- Abolish the National Assembly (國民大會) and re-establish a new National Assembly infrastructure.
+- Dissolve the National Assembly (國民大會) and re-establish a new National Assembly infrastructure

 March 19, 1990

-The Formosan Lily (Lilium formosanum) was selected as the symbol of the movement for the following reasons:
+The protestors chose the Formosan Lily (Lilium formosanum) as the movement’s symbol for the following reasons:

-As a Taiwan-specific specie of lily, the Formosan Lily reflects that the movement was homegrown, and thus autonomous from foreign ideals.
+As a species of lily native to Taiwan, the Formosan Lily reflected that the movement was homegrown, and thus autonomous from foreign ideals.

-Found from the mountains all the way to the coast, the Formosan Lily reflects the grassroots aspect of the movement.
+Found from the mountains all the way to the coast, the Formosan Lily reflected the grassroots aspect of the movement.

-Formosan Lilies are able to bloom even in the worst of conditions.
+Formosan Lilies can bloom even in the worst of conditions.

 The movement took place in the spring, when Formosan Lilies bloom.
-It also represented the youth of the students.
-Spring is often used to describe the youth as the word ‘youth’ in Mandarin is 青春 (the second word is the character for ‘spring’.)
+This characteristic of the lily also represented the students’ youth because of the spring season’s association with youth (the second character in the Mandarin word for ‘youth’, 青春, is the character for ‘spring’).

-Being pure white, the Formosan Lily represented the students’ innocence and purity.
+The Formosan Lily’s pure white color represented the students’ innocence and purity.

-In the Lukai Tribe, an indigenous tribe of Taiwan, the Formosan Lily was a symbol of honor.
+In the Lukai Tribe, an indigenous tribe of Taiwan, the Formosan Lily symbolized honor.